-Program Area/Project Description Opinion of Probable Cost and Funding Status Responsible Agency Deployment Timeframe Applicable Market Packages Public Transportatio n Management Projects (continued) KU on Wheels Automated Passenger Counters Implement automated passenger counters on KU on Wheels buses.
+Program Area/Project Description Opinion of Probable Cost and Funding Status Responsible Agency 1 Deployment Timeframe 2 Applicable Market Packages Public Transportation Management Projects (continued) KU on Wheels Automated Passenger Counters Implement automated passenger counters on KU on Wheels buses.
 Hardware and Software Cost: \$15,000 Cost per Vehicle: \$9,800 Funding Identified: No KU on Wheels Long-term APTS10 KU on Wheels Next Bus Arrival Signs Implement next bus arrival signs at transit stops on selected routes.
 Priority will be given to transit stops with the greatest number of users.
 Cost per Sign: \$7,000 Funding Identified: No KU on Wheels Long-term APTS08 KU on Wheels Traffic Signal Priority Provide transit priority capability for KU on Wheels buses at City of Lawrence traffic signals.
 Priority will be given along specified routes in coordination with the City of Lawrence Public Works as well as any Lawrence Transit bus priority that may be implemented.
 Transit priority will likely not be implemented until the City of Lawrence traffic signal system has been upgraded and signals have been interconnected.
 Cost includes the cost per intersection to add priority capabilities as well as a cost per vehicle to purchase an emitter.
-Cost per Intersection: \$6,000 Cost per Vehicle: \$1,500 Funding Identified: No KU on Wheels (In coordination with City of Lawrence Public Works) Long-term APTS09 Lawrence Transit AVL Implement AVL on all Lawrence Transit buses including fixed route and paratransit buses.
-Project includes software to enable vehicle tracking.
+Cost per Intersection: \$6,000 Cost per Vehicle: \$1,500 Funding Identified: No KU on Wheels (In coordination with City of Lawrence Public Works) Long-term APTS09 Lawrence Transit Automated Vehicle Location Implement AVL on all Lawrence Transit buses including fixed route and paratransit buses.
+Project includes software to enable vehicle tracking and could also include mobile data terminals to provide information directly to drivers.
 Software cost is included in the cost per vehicle.
-Cost per Vehicle: \$12,000 Funding Identified: No Lawrence Transit Short-term APTS01
+Cost per Vehicle: \$12,000 Funding Identified: No Lawrence Transit Short-term APTS01 APTS02 APTS03